fivequarters/fusebit.io/src/_blog/_posts/a-better-slack-bot-for-hubspot.md

 Integrating [Slack](https://slack.com/) and [HubSpot](https://www.hubspot.com/) can be difficult for developers.

-HubSpot has an [built-in bot for Slack](https://www.hubspot.com/slack) **But sometimes the built-in bot capabilities aren’t sufficient, or you want to create a HubSpot Slack bot for your specific task or workflow**
+HubSpot has an [built-in bot for Slack](https://www.hubspot.com/slack) **, but sometimes the built-in bot capabilities aren't flexible enough for developers.**.

 In this blog post, you will learn how to code a Slack bot that responds to a specific command and returns the information you need from HubSpot, giving you full control of what data is fetched and how it is displayed.